withrawi/rawi/man/rawi.1.md

 **rawi act** [*options*]

 **Description:**
-List and explore expert prompt templates (called "acts") for specialized AI interactions.
+Manage and explore expert prompt templates (called "acts") for specialized AI interactions.
 Templates provide pre-built prompts for common tasks like code review, documentation, analysis, and more.
+All templates work globally across all profiles.

 **Options:**